vonfalk/storm-javavis/doc/03-Basic_Storm/04-Types.md

 `cast(<parameters>) { <body> }`

-The constructor is special, because it needs to contain the special `init` statement at top-level in its body.
-This `init` statement is in charge of calling constructors of the super class (if any) and the constructors of any member variables.
-It is another interpretation of the initializer list in C++, but more powerful, since it allows execution of arbitrary code before any initialization is actually done.
-Note that `this` and thereby any member functions or variables are not accessible before the `init` block.
-The `init` statement looks like this:
+The constructor is special.
+Because it is in charge of creating an object, no object exists at the start of the constructor.
+Because of this, the variable `this` is not available until the object has been initialized.
+The initialization is similar to initializer lists in C++, but allows executing arbitrary code before, during, or after initialization.
+The initialization is performed in two steps.
+First, the constructor of the super class is called as follows:

+`super(<parameters>);`

+After calling `super` in this manner (which has to be done at the top-level, not inside any other blocks such as if-statements), the `this` parameter is available in the function.
+If no superclass is present, this step can be omitted.However, as only the super class is initialized, `this` will have the type of the parent class and not the current class until the object is fully initialized.
+The second stage of the initialization is done using the init block as follows:

-`init(<params>) { <init-list> }`
+`init { <init-list> }`

-Where `<params>` are the parameters to be passed to the super class constructor, and `<init-list>` is a list of what to initialize all member variables to.
-If a member variable is not present in `<init-list>`, it is constructed using the empty constructor (we do not initialize things to null, use Maybe<T>, or T? for that). `<init-list>` is a list of assignments (`<name> = <expr>`) or constructor calls (`<name>(<params>)`) separated by a semicolon (`;`).
+Where `<init-list>` is a list containing initializers for zero or more of the member variables in the type.
+Member variables not present in the list are initialized using their default constructor (Basic Storm does not initialize things to `null`, use `Maybe<T>` or `T?` for that). `<init-list>` is a list of assignments (`<name> = <expr>`) or constructor calls (`<name>(<params>)`) separated by semicolons (`;`).
 These initializers are always executed in the order they are declared, regardless of the original order of the initialized members.
 Any members that are initialized implicitly are initialized before the explicitly initialized members.

+For convenience, if no code needs to be executed between the call to `super` and the init block, all initialization can be done at once by the `init` block.
+If the superclass' constructor has not been called when the init block is reached, the init block will call the superclass' constructor.
+Parameters to the constructor can be provided as follows:

+`init(<parameters>) { <init-list> }`

+Note that `init {}` and `init() {}` are not equivalent.
+The first one does not explicitly try to call the constructor of the superclass, and is allowed after an explicit `super` call.
+The second one indicates that the constructor should be called, and is therefore not allowed after an explicit call to `super`.

+Finally, if no explicit initialization is necessary, both `super` and `init` (or only one of them) can be omitted.

 The constructor acts a little special when working with actors that have not been declared to be executed on a specific thread (using the `on ?` syntax).
 These constructors need to take a `Thread`